patternfetch Stock chart pattern detection API

 What is the base rate, and how is it different from confidence?

 confidence is a geometric shape score (0..1) — how cleanly the series matches the pattern.
-The base rate (evidence.hitRate) is separate: how often that exact pattern, timeframe and confidence band historically resolved in its own direction over the next 10 bars, with a 95% CI (ci95) and sample size (n), measured with no lookahead.
-Confidence says "this is a clean shape"; the base rate says "here's how often the clean shape mattered."
+The base rate (evidence.hitRate) is separate: how often that exact pattern, timeframe and confidence band historically resolved in its own direction over the next 10 bars, with sample size (n), measured with no lookahead.
+That number cannot be read on its own, so evidence.lift ships alongside it: the pattern-free baseline for the same market, timeframe and horizon, the lift between the two, and a cluster-robust interval (ci95Clustered) on that lift.
+Confidence says "this is a clean shape"; lift says whether the clean shape changed the odds.

 Why are the stock base rates different from crypto?